 \subsection{Fluctuations}

-We are now ready to calculate the fluctuation terms.
+We are now ready to calculate the fluctuation terms caused by online learning noise.
 The sample updates on the manifold can be derived by substituting $\Mt$ and $\Wt$ from Eq.~\ref{SMsol} into Eq.~\ref{updateSM}, and performing change of variables to get:

 where we use the $*$ subscript to denote the quantities calculated on the manifold of solutions.
 As we saw above, the projection onto $\bm{n}_k$ subspace could be calculated according to orthogonal Euclidean projection.
 This leads to: